Uncategorized

 Revisiting the Sweet Spot

-Why is the Sweet Spot SOOOOO important and why do we keep talking about it to the point where it warrants back-to-back blog posts?!?!
+Why is the Sweet Spot SOOOOO important and why do we teach it before teaching swimming with arms?
 Because the Sweet Spot is the key that unlocks swimming efficiency.

 Swimming efficiency is a competitive advantage for athletes and a survival strategy for the rest of us.
-Efficiency in the water starts with balance.
-It’s not about having the strongest kick or biggest pull.
-Balance is floating but it’s more than just staying on the surface.
-Being on the surface is the default position.
+Efficiency in the water is not about having the strongest muscles or the fastest cadence.
+Efficiency is about combining balance with movement.
+Balancing is the default position.
+Pairing that with moving through the water, by expending the least amount of energy, equals efficiency.

-Balance is first taught in Level 2 with front and back floats.
-These are the easiest balance positions to learn because they provide the most surface area to work with.
+Balance is first taught to beginner swimmers with front and back floats.
+These are the easiest balance positions to learn because they provide the most surface area and least amount of movement to work with.
 Front and back floats are like riding a bicycle.
 The Sweet Spot side float is like learning to ride a unicycle.
 It’s about countering the unbalanced part of the body.
 This makes the sweet spot a difficult yet critical position to master when learning how to swim.

 In the Sweet Spot position, a person is stretched out as long as possible on their side with their head turned just enough towards the sky so they can breathe while their feet engage in a very small flutter kick.
-In the Learn-to-Swim Program, swimmers learn how to perform the Sweet Spot on both sides of the body.
+We want swimmers to learn how to perform the Sweet Spot on both sides of the body.
 Most people have one side that feels more natural which is completely normal.
-Students learn Sweet Spot on both sides because our swimmers learn how to breathe bi-laterally in Level 5!
+Students learn Sweet Spot on both sides because it will help you learn how to breathe bi-laterally in Level 5!

 What the Sweet Spot Looks Like: